 Tanks are node elements in InfoWater Pro that represent true storage nodes within InfoWater and generally have a fixed volume of storage.
 Tanks are distinguished from Reservoirs as having a known finite volume and water surface levels that can change with time (EPS only) as water flows into or out of the Tank.

-There are 2 different types of Tanks the user is able to input in InfoWater.
+There are two different types of Tanks that you are able to input in InfoWater Pro.

 A cylindrical tank represents any tank that has a constant diameter in relation to its high and low water levels.

 Specify the Tank Type as Cylindrical in the Type field of the Model Explorer - Attribute Tab window.

 A tank needs the following fields to be populated:

 - Elevation -The elevation (above sea level) of the bottom of the tank, ft (m).

 - Minimum Level - The lowest allowable water level above the bottom of the tank (ex.
 3 ft.), ft (m)